-Introduction
+ntroduction 2

+From the new Terms of Reference (2024): 3

+Nature of the Marsden Fund 3

+Objectives of the Fund 3

+Types of Proposals Supported 3

-Marsden Fund Council Award
+Marsden Fund Council Award 4

-Assessment Criteria
+Assessment Criteria 4

+Research 4

+Benefit 5

+Vision Mātauranga 5

-Assessment Process 4
+Assessment Process 5

-The Role of the Referee
+The Role of the Referee 5

-Tone and Bias4
+Tone and Bias 6

-Guidance around the use of generative AI technologies in assessment
+Guidance around the use of generative AI technologies in assessment 6

-Important Context for Assessment5
+Important Context for Assessment 7

-Referee's Comments (Section 1)6
+Referee's Comments (Section 1) 7

-I. Comments on the proposal
+I. Comments on the proposed research 7

 II.
-Comments on the researchers
+Comments on the researchers 8

 III.
-How could the proposal be improved?7
+How could the proposal be improved?
+8

-Referees' Grades (Section 2; Confidential)7
+Referees' Grades (Section 2; Confidential) 9

-Conflicts of Interest (Section 2; Confidential)8
+Conflicts of Interest (Section 2; Confidential) 9

-Before Submitting your Report
+Before Submitting your Report 10

-Marsden Fund Contact Details (for reference)
+Marsden Fund Contact Details (for reference) 10

-Appendix I: Vision Mātauranga
+Appendix I: Vision Mātauranga 10

-Appendix II: Glossary of te reo Māori terms9
+Annandiy II: Glassary of to roo Māori tarms 11

-Appendix III: Interdisciplinarity

-Examples

-Definitions of different types of research

-Multidisciplinarity:

-Transdisciplinarity:

-References: